rfsms/usrp_sdr/README.md

     ![alt text](images/rearPanel.png)

-Host Interface Connections:
-* Note limited bandwidth dependent on interface connections

     ![alt text](images/interfaceOptions.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Host System Configuration
+There are two possible connections to the SDR from a host machine either 1G copper or 10G optical with limited bandwidth dependent on interface connections.,  To utilize the 1G connection use Port0, while 10G can either be used on Port0 or Port1.
+### IP Assignments
+Host address for connectivity between interfaces requires a different subnet
+* Port 0 - 1G: 192.168.10.1/24 - SDR will have a pre-assigned 192.168.10.2 address
+* POrt 0 - 10G: 192.168.30.1/24 - SDR will have a pre-assigned 192.168.30.2 address
+* Port 1 - 10G: 192.168.40.1/24 - SDR will have a pre-assigned 192.168.40.2 address

 ### Network Buffers

-* Set Network Buffers as follows.
+* Set UDP Buffer Size as follows.
 The first option is temporary and will not be retained after a restart
 ```sh
    sudo sysctl -w net.core.wmem_max=33554432
    sudo sysctl -w net.core.rmem_max=33554432